 John's focus/attention is on helping the San Francisco Road Runners fulfill its new mission to build and strengthen the city's running community while inspiring and supporting people in the process — so everybody (no matter their pace) knows they have a "running" home in San Francisco.
 Our hope is to make SFRRC a place where members care for each other’s well being and happiness, kindness is the culture, and goals and dreams can become realities... and we are fully committed to this.

 first joined the club for a run in 2013 on our “Run for Boston” night from Kezar Stadium.
 And thought then, after a long time since “training” for a marathon, what good group of people and opportunity SFRRC offered.
 He's greatly enjoyed the camaraderie with other runners and the accountability that comes with the territory.
 John says he could not have run as well or have enjoyed running again like he has without SFRRC.
 He ran competitively in this youth and along with his brother has run marathons on the 7 Continents including

 "Stay positive and healthy, everybody.
 Let's commit to STAYING HOME and saving lives.
-And when outside for a run (not canceled), wear a bandanna or other face covering, and practicing generous
+And when outside for a run (not canceled), wear a face covering, and practicing

 Together we will get through this.

 recipient of the Outstanding Club President of the Year by the Road Runners Club of America.
 We gave him a shout-out on